Exploratorium: Move to Piers 15 and 17

 In April 2013, the Exploratorium relocated from the Palace of Fine Arts to Piers 15 and 17, located between the San Francisco Ferry Building and Pier 39 along the San Francisco Embarcadero.
 In 2004, the Piers location was identified by Goéry Delacôte and then-board chairman Van Kasper as a potential space for relocation.
 In 2005, the San Francisco Board of Supervisors passed a resolution exempting the museum’s lease of the piers from San Francisco’s competitive bidding process due to its unique nature as a cultural and educational institution.
 Groundbreaking for the project, which required substantial construction and renovation, occurred on October 19, 2010.
 The Exploratorium holds a 66-year lease on the piers with the Port of San Francisco.
 Exhibits are only viewable at the Pier 15 campus; Pier 17 houses some staff, with the option for future expansion.

 Piers 15 and 17 are historic piers that were constructed in 1931 and 1912, respectively.
 In 1954, the area between the piers was infilled and paved over.
 This infill was removed as part of the construction phase, restoring the space between the piers to public plazas, a pedestrian bridge, and open water.

+Expansion since

+In 2026, the Exploratorium announced plans to expand with a location in Seoul, South Korea.